Thanh Hằng

-Thanh Hằng, real name Phạm Thị Thanh Hằng (born 22 July 1983), is a Vietnamese actress and supermodel.
+Thanh Hằng, real name Phạm Thị Thanh Hằng (born 22 July 1983) is a Vietnamese actress, supermodel and beauty pageant titleholder.
 She was the most successful Vietnamese model from 2012 to 2019, thus being usually called The First Vedette of the Vietnamese model industry in the 2010s, preceded by Anh Thư.

-After winning the Miss Vietnam through pictures (in 2002), Thanh Hang stepped into professional modelling.
-She was invited to be the judge for the Vietnam's Next Top Model seasons 4, 6, and 7.
+After winning the Miss Vietnam through pictures (in 2002), Thanh Hằng stepped into professional modelling.
+She was invited to be the judge for the Vietnam's Next Top Model seasons 4, 6, 7 & 9.